CorrelAid/hugo-website/content/de/correlaid-x/netherlands.md

 worked as a data scientist at Capgemini and United Wardrobe, specializing in NLP, Search, and Recommendation Systems.
 After seeing how much more impact we can have with data, he’s switched from building orphanages to building models for good.
 {{< /person >}}

 {{< person
-    name="Lena"
-    subline="CorrelAidX Nederland"
-    img="/images/people/nl-lena.jpg"
-    data-email="netherlands@correlaid.org"
-    data-to="CorrelAidX Netherlands"
-    link-color="ca-red-text"
-    x="1"
->}}
-Lena is currently doing her master studies in migration, ethnic relations and multiculturalism at Utrecht University.
-During her bachelor in sociology and political science she specialised on quantitative research and data analysis.
-With CorrelAid she is excited to use and expand her skills in “data for good” projects.
-{{< /person >}}

-{{< person